volatilityfoundation/volatility/README.txt

 VistaSP1x86                - A Profile for Windows Vista SP1 x86
 VistaSP2x64                - A Profile for Windows Vista SP2 x64
 VistaSP2x86                - A Profile for Windows Vista SP2 x86
+Win10x64                   - A Profile for Windows 10 x64
+Win10x86                   - A Profile for Windows 10 x86
 Win2003SP0x86              - A Profile for Windows 2003 SP0 x86
 Win2003SP1x64              - A Profile for Windows 2003 SP1 x64
 Win2003SP1x86              - A Profile for Windows 2003 SP1 x86